TheOdinProject/curriculum/dev_roadmap.md

 **v0.1.1:  Home Page Redesign 3.0**

 * space out buttons a bit better on main topbox
-* Fix basic specs to run (need to create courses/sections etc or remove welcome email somehow from them)
 * Add some real specs for basic display stuff
 * Link GA goal to that page.
 * Create Sitemap for SEO and submit to Google and Bing